Amphetamines

 How do amphetamines work?

-What are common side effects of amphetamines?
+What are the common side effects of amphetamines?

-Insomnia, anxiety, and increased heart rate.
+Common side effects of amphetamines include insomnia, anxiety, and increased heart rate.

 Can amphetamines be addictive?